filestack/filestack-ios/README.md

 }
 ```

-### Storing Contents from a Cloud Provider into a Store Location
+### Storing contents from a cloud provider into a store location

 ```swift
 // The cloud provider to use